groupcache/groupcache-go/README.md

     ctx, cancel := context.WithTimeout(context.Background(), time.Second*10)
     defer cancel()

-    // SpawnDaemon is a convenience function which Starts an instance of groupcache
+    // ListenAndServe is a convenience function which Starts an instance of groupcache
-    // with the provided transport and listens for groupcache HTTP requests on the address provided. d, err := groupcache.SpawnDaemon(ctx, "192.168.1.1:8080", groupcache.Options{})
+    // with the provided transport and listens for groupcache HTTP requests on the address provided. d, err := groupcache.ListenAndServe(ctx, "192.168.1.1:8080", groupcache.Options{})
     if err != nil {
         log.Fatal("while starting server on 192.168.1.1:8080")
     }